 6. Bake

-Bake 12–15 minutes until the crust is golden and cheese is bubbly.
+Bake for about 12–15 minutes until the crust is golden and the cheese is melted and bubbly.
 Rest 2–3 minutes before slicing.

 How to Serve Homemade Pizza